joepie91/node-bhttp/README.md

 ### bhttp.put(url, [data, [options, [callback]]])
 ### bhttp.patch(url, [data, [options, [callback]]])

-Convenience methods that pre-set the request method, and automatically send along the payload using the correct options.
+Convenience methods that pre-set the request method, and automatically send along the payload using the correct options for `bhttp.request`.

 * __url__: The URL to request, with protocol.
 When using HTTPS, please be sure to read the 'Caveats' section.
 * __data__: *Optional, only for POST/PUT/PATCH.* The payload to send along.